 As a business, it’s important to know who your customers are.
 If you’ve done even the smallest amount of market research, you should have an idea of who your ideal customers are.

 For one thing, this information helps you to monitor whether or not your message is reaching your ideal customer personas.
-Additionally, it can be helpful in identifying new markets which you can make a concerted effort to target.
+Additionally, it can help identify new markets which you can make a concerted effort to target.

 2. Traffic Sources

 In addition to who they are, it’s vital to have a clear understanding of how your users find your site.
-These days, most sites have traffic coming from a number of sources, including:
+These days, most sites have traffic coming from several sources, including:

 Indeed, knowing where your traffic comes from is essential for assessing the ROI of any marketing campaign.
 That way, you can redirect investment towards the channels which are providing you with the best value.

-SEO with WIX Tracking Tools: Impressions and Clicks
+SEO with Tracking Tools in WIX: Impressions and Clicks

 These are respectively measured using:

-In other words, this is how many people see a link to your site in search engine results, and what proportion of these actually click through.
-Most analytics tools also give you important SEO information, like the most searched for queries for different pages.
+In other words, this is how many people see a link to your site in search engine results, and what proportion of these click through.
+Most analytics tools also give you important SEO information, like the most searched-for queries for different pages.

 This can then be combined with other core audience data, like demographics and behaviour.

-Finally, a WIX tracking tool can be used to draw out insights on how users interact with your site.
+A WIX tracking tool can be used to draw insights into how users interact with your site.
 This includes metrics like:

 - Time on site,